thebiggive/matchbot/Readme.md

   `add(...)` is responsible for adding middleware.
 It can apply to a single route or a whole group of them.
 Again, this is how we make routes authenticated. **Modify with caution!**
-* [`settings.php`](./app/settings.php): you won't normally need to do much with this directly because it mostly just re-structures environment variables found in `.env` (locally) or env vars loaded from a secrets file (on ECS), into formats expected by classes we feed config arrays.

 ### Important code